-identify as a man

-1%

-of student

-respondents identify

-as non-binary

-6% of student respondents of student respondents identify as being part of the LGBTQ2SIA+

-26% of student respondents self-identify as a person with a disability; a person with a chronic physical or mental health condition: or as a person who is neurodivergent

-The data on this page represents information from the voluntary self-reported incoming students survey and application data.
-Response rates per question vary.
+17 students 67 students selfidentified as members of the LGBTQ+ community 39 students self-identify as having an accessibility need The data on this page represents information from the self-reported incoming students survey and application data.
 Visit allard.ubc.ca/demographics for more detailed information.